The Official Newspaper Of The Lebanese And The Arab Americans In The United States.

 What began as a young person’s desire to help the Lebanese and the Arab Americans transform the quality of their lives helped Mr. Michael Absi in starting the Beirut Times weekly newspaper in 1985, a local bi-lingual Arabic and English newspaper in Los Angeles.
 Today, it is the only bi-lingual English and Arabic newspaper that is published weekly in the U.S. and distributed nationally.
 It caters to the unique needs of the Arab Americans while highlighting equality for Americans from all Arab countries.
 The paper now covers the United States, Canada, Mexico, Europe and the Middle East.

 The Beirut Times has something for everyone… so whether you are looking for business, cultural, social and political news and articles, we provide all the information you will need to know the Lebanese and the Arab-American communities better.
-We have tried to stay true to our values and to deliver incomparable news and services for our community, subscribers and clients.
+We have tried to stay true to our values and to deliver incomparable news and services for our community, subscribers, and clients.
 At the Beirut Times, our love for the community drives who we are and what we do.
 Every day.
 Today the number of readers in the United States alone is nearly one hundred thousand weekly.

 Why Beirut Times?

-As an alternative to the American news media, local, national and international news is reported in the Beirut Times news section.
-Extensive news analysis is factually written without distortion or special influence of any kind.
+As an alternative to the American news media, the local, national and international news is reported in the Beirut Times news section.
+Extensive news analysis is actually written without distortion or special influence of any kind.
 Foreign correspondents posted in vital news centers in the Arab world and Europe, transmit on the scene coverage with specific details, not available through the general media.
 Major developing news stories are chronicled with in-depth investigative reporting, that tells the whole story instead of throwing abrupt facts at the reader.

 Foreign correspondents for the Beirut Times cover news and information's from, Algeria, Bahrain, Comoros, Djibouti, Egypt, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Palestine, Qatar, Saudi Arabia, Somalia, Sudan, Syria, Tunisia, United Arab Emirates, Yemen and the League of Arab States